thomasmarsh/SDK/docs/FiftyThreeSDK-API-FAQ.md

         }
         else
         {
-            // If Paper isn't installed or is too old to support firmware update we'll direct the user
+            // If Paper isn't installed or is too old to support firmware update,
-            // to FiftyThree's support site.
-This site walks them through installing Paper and doing
+            // we'll direct the user to FiftyThree's support site.
-            // firmware update.
+            // This site walks them through installing Paper and doing firmware update.
             NSURL *firmwareUpdateSupportUrl = [FTPenManager sharedInstance].firmwareUpdateSupportLink;
             BOOL result = [[UIApplication sharedApplication] openURL:firmwareUpdateSupportUrl];
             if (!result)